bsdlabs/community/freebsdhelp.md

 1. Develop and flesh out community team and workflow documentation
 2. Develop a high-level roadmap created by the team
-3. Grow the team, execute well and grow FreeBSD's community capabilities.
+3. Grow the team, execute well and level-up FreeBSD's community capabilities.

 Apart from that, the aim is to have the team drive the evolution process, and long-term, use the @FreeBSDHelp community team as a test case for community